mcdonaldudokoro-ai/Artifact1/README.md

 ### References
-Source presentation: The Evolution of Artificial Intelligence: From Concept to Reality – A Timeline of Key Milestones and Innovations
+Udokoro, M. (2025).
+The evolution of artificial intelligence: From concept to reality – A timeline of key milestones and innovations [PowerPoint slides].
+GitHub. https://github.com/mcdonaldudokoro-ai/Artifact1